There is an often asked question that we hear from potential clients all the time: “How hard is it to build a website?”

 There really isn’t a clear answer, but the best we can do in one short thought is, what type of website?

 There are many pieces that comprise a website of any kind.
 Web development keeps evolving and specializing.
-From your domain and hosting to the theme and design.
+From your domain and hosting provider to the theme and design.
 The real differences come in when you begin to talk about functionality and customizability.
-You can go for “all in one options” to “100% custom” and a few stops in between.
+You can go from “all in one options” to “100% custom” and a few stops in between.
 We’ll address some of those options and the pros and cons in the following paragraphs to help you get a better idea of what it takes to build a website for your business or even personal use.
 Basically a crash course in website design from a web developer point of view!

 All in one website builder platforms